ttpears/url-to-markdown/README.md

 # URL to Markdown

-`url-to-markdown` is a Python-based tool that converts a webpage from a given URL to a Markdown file.
-The tool uses [Playwright](https://playwright.dev/) to fetch and render the page content and [html2text](https://github.com/Alir3z4/html2text) to convert the HTML to Markdown format.
+`url-to-markdown` is a Python-based tool that converts a webpage from a given URL to a Markdown file and takes a screenshot of the webpage.
+The tool uses [Playwright](https://playwright.dev/) to fetch and renderthe page content, and [html2text](https://github.com/Alir3z4/html2text) to convert the HTML to Markdown format.

 ## File Structure

 ```
 url-to-markdown/
-├── docker compose.yml
+├── docker-compose.yml
 ├── Dockerfile
 ├── requirements.txt
+├── start.sh
-└── url_to_markdown.py
+├── url_to_markdown.py
 └── volumes.d/
     └── output
 ```

 ## File Contents